KDE/digikam-doc/README.md

 ## Convert EPUB to PDF

-Sphinx allows to generate PDF using Latex engine in background, but thid converter as several limitations, as the non support of WEBP and GIF formats used for screenshots and screencast.
+Sphinx allows to generate PDF using Latex engine in background, but thid converter as several limitations, as the non support of WEBP and GIF formats used for screenshots and screen-casts.

 An alternative is to install [Calibre](https://calibre-ebook.com/) and to convert the EPUB target to PDF like this:

 `ebook-convert build/epub/DigikamManual.epub build/epub/DigikamManual.pdf`

 The PDF file is generated in `build/epub`.
-Open the file `DigikamManual.pdf` in your prefered PDF reader.
+Open the file `DigikamManual.pdf` in your preferred PDF reader.

 Note: unlike EPUB, PDF is only for print purpose.
-During conversion video screencasts will be converted as still images, and all Internet links will be dropped.
+During conversion video screen-casts will be converted as still images, and all Internet links will be dropped.

 ## Rationale